PILGRIMAGE TO OUR LADY OF GUADALUPE, MEXICO CITY

 Breakfast: 7:00 AM / Depart Hotel: 8:30 AM

-Today we will do something different.
-After breakfast, we will visit the world-famous Pyramids of Teotihuacan & Ruins (Pyramids of the Sun & the Moon).
+Today is the Feast Day of Our Lady of Guadalupe.
+Expect millions of people in the church.
+We will go early to the Basilica to try to get in and get seats before the high Mass at noon.
+The mass and procession will be about 1.5 hrs.
+After lunch, we will visit the world-famous Pyramids of Teotihuacan & Ruins (Pyramids of the Sun & the Moon).
 In the year 600 A.D., Teotihuacan was one of the largest cities in the world housing more than 75 temples to the Aztec gods.
 Teotihuacan translated means: Place Where Gods Were Made.
 We will have the opportunity explore the ruins and those who are able, can climb the pyramids of the Sun and/or the Moon.

 CITY TOUR OF HISTORIC SITES IN MEXICO CITY